About The Awards

 - The academic, professional and social outcomes of their research for policy making, education and the community; and

-- The track record of their research leadership (particularly relevant to the Research Excellence Award) and active contribution to the University’s research output.
+- Their research leadership track record (particularly relevant to the Research Excellence Award) and active contribution to the University’s research output.